Getting Started

 --query inactive-senders

-In your other terminal, send a new message from Alice:
+In Terminal 2, create a new message from Alice:

 docker exec -it getting-started-postgres psql -U drasi_user -d getting_started -c \